Top 50+ Embedded C Interview Questions and Answers

 Linker scripts specify how object files are combined to form an executable image and how memory is allocated to different sections of the program in embedded C programming.
 They define the memory layout, segment placement, and initialization routines, ensuring proper execution and efficient use of resources in embedded systems.

-34. Challenges in adapting embedded C code to diverse microcontroller architectures?
+34. What are the challenges in adapting embedded C code to different microcontroller architectures?

 Ans: